neverbehind/the-accomplishment-system/the-system/daily-routine/README.md

 for, but it's important to add them to your commitment list for the day.
 Personal and family relationships need to be nurtured and commitments need to be kept to build trust and unity.
 So, make sure that you capture those commitments in your list as well as you review your day.

+## Calendar Events

+If you are someone that uses a calendar, then during your daily routine it's good to note that you have certain things on your calendar, because that may effect the time you have for other commitments.